Passes to suit all types of travellers and budgets with great bonuses!

 Pass holders: enter your booking reference and access code.

 All other bookings: enter your booking reference and email address.

 New Zealand became synonymous with the Middle-earth of JRR Tolkien's famous books following the release of the blockbuster Lord of the Rings film trilogy.
-The movies were filmed entirely in New Zealand by Sir Peter Jackson at numerous locations, and you can travel to many of them using InterCity Coachlines services.
+The movies were filmed entirely in New Zealand by Sir Peter Jackson at numerous locations, and you can travel to many of them by bus with InterCity.

 Interesting Fact: The term “Middle-earth” was not actually invented by Tolkien.
 It existed in Old English (5th -12th century) as middanġeard and in Middle English (12th-15th century) as midden-erd or middel-erd.
 It is English for what the Greeks called the οικουμένη (oikoumenē) or "the abiding place of men", the physical world as opposed to the unseen worlds.

 Tucked away on picturesque private farmland near Matamata in the North Island's Waikato region is the set of Hobbiton, which draws visitors from around the world for guided tours to see the famous 'Hobbit holes', along with the Mill and The Green Dragon.
 The set is on a working sheep and beef farm, just a short distance from the township of Matamata, a quintessentially rural Kiwi town, known for its thoroughbred industry and dairy farming.

 InterCity operates daily buses to Matamata from Auckland, Hamilton, Tauranga and Rotorua, with excursions including a two-hour guided tour of Hobbiton Movie Set.
 Full day excursions start from just $139 per person - Learn more..

 GreatSights New Zealand operates premium daily sightseeing tours to Hobbiton from Auckland and Rotorua to the Hobbiton.
 Learn more...